oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 * `sub`
     * OPTIONAL.
 The identifier of the Subject of the Verifiable Credential.
 The value of `sub` MUST be a URI.
-The Issuer MAY use it to provide the Subject identifier assigned by the Issuer.
+The Issuer MAY use it to provide the Subject identifier known by the Issuer.
 There is no requirement for a binding to exist between `sub` and `cnf` claims.

 #### Public JWT claims